Fire Inspectors

 Outlook

-Employment for fire inspectors is expected to grow by 6 percent from 2018 to 2028, according to the U.S. Department of Labor (DOL), or about as fast as the average for all careers.
-The DOL predicts that there will be a continuing need for fire inspectors to “assess potential fire hazards in newly constricted residential, commercial, public, and other buildings …[as well as] to ensure that exist...
+Employment for fire inspectors is expected to grow by 6 percent from 2023 to 2033, according to the U.S. Department of Labor (DOL), or faster than the average for all careers.
+The DOL predicts that there will be a continuing need for fire inspectors to “assess potential fire hazards in newly constructed residential, commercial, public, and other buildings …[as well as] to ensure that existing b...